TGOlson/rpi-haskell/README.md

 #### Notes

-* You may need to run a registration image before using `rpi-haskell`:
+* To run this on an architecture other than ARM, you will need to run a registration image first:
 ```
 $ docker run --rm --privileged multiarch/qemu-user-static:register --reset
 ```